 Once the cage was in the water and we knew that great whites were in the area, the crew issued wet suits and face masks.

 The moment of truth had arrived.
 In my mind I could hear my mother (rest in peace) proclaiming “Heavens to Betsy!
-Are you really fool enough to get in the water with those monsters?
+Are you really fool enough to get in the water with those things?
 That boy ain’t got the sense he was born with.”

 The sharks were close enough to touch.
 The guy next to me actually touched a great white on its side.
-Once I reached for a shark behind the pectoral fin but missed as it swam past.
+Once I reached for a shark behind the pectoral fin but missed as it thrashed past.
 I recommend keeping inside the cage all body parts one wants to go home with.
-Doing otherwise near great whites looking for a meal is risky and might get one kicked out of the water.
+Doing otherwise near great whites looking for a meal is risky and might get one kicked out of the cage.